Theme engine

 The seed

-A theme is four fields: a background, an accent, a contrast number, and an optional forced light/dark mode.
-The background sets the canvas and the whole neutral foundation; the accent is the reserved chromatic signal; contrast is clamped to [0,100] and calibrated at 30 — the reference where a surface step is exactly one magnitude, not a ceiling — so dialing it up or down scales how far every tier walks off the seed.
+A theme is four fields.
+The background sets the canvas and the entire neutral foundation; the accent is the one reserved chromatic signal; contrast is clamped to [0,100] and calibrated at 30 — the reference where one surface step is exactly one magnitude, not a ceiling; and mode optionally forces light or dark instead of letting the canvas decide.
+The contrast number becomes a signed, magnitude-bearing gain that every tier reads:

 The surface ramp

-Text tiers are not picked by hand.
-The top tier is pure auto-contrast — white or black, whichever wins, carrying half the canvas hue at chroma ≤ 0.02 so it reads as a faint tint, not flat gray; the deeper tiers and the link are APCA-solved by binary search to descending Lc targets ({78, 58, 38}, and the link to 60), so legibility is guaranteed on every seed.
-The link keeps its accent hue while it solves.
+Text tiers are not picked by hand; they are solved.
+The primary tier is pure auto-contrast — white or black, whichever wins, carrying half the canvas hue at chroma ≤ 0.02 so it reads as a faint tint rather than flat gray.
+The deeper tiers and the link are binary-searched in OKLCH to descending APCA Lc targets — mode-aware, because the same target means different things in each polarity (dark {78, 58, 38}, light {90, 81, 68}; the link 60 dark, 64 light).

 text-foreground